ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 >
 > Answer:

---- We used various things, a config file with hydra, to run different trainings with config_train.yaml, where learning rate, number of epochs and batch size is set.
-But mainly a config file with wandb sweeper to run many experiments iterating through the same parameters to find the optimal combination of them, these parameters have been delimited in wandb_sweep.yaml .
-Both files have been set in the config folder  ---
+--- We use Hydra, a tool to write config file to keep track of hyperparameters, with the structure:

+        `|--config
+             |--config_train.yaml
+             |--experiment
+                   |--exp1.yaml
+                   |--exp2.yaml
+        `
+the file ‘config_train.yaml’ points to the experiment that we want to run.
+That experiment is located in a folder ‘experiment’ contained in the config folder.
+Each experiment includes the hyperparameters needed to run the script (batch size, learning rate and number of epochs) and a value.

+The configuration file is loaded inside our script by using hydra.
+To run this experiments, the train_model.py file is called from the terminal: python src/train_model.py ---

 ### Question 13